EventStore/EventStore/docs/installation.md

 - Generated configuration files
 - Instructions for obtaining or generating SSL certificates
 - Installation guidelines
-- gRPC and TCP client connection details
+- Client connection details

 ::: tip Event Store Cloud
-Avoid deploying, configuring, and maintaining the EventStoreDB instance yourself by using [Event Store Cloud](https://www.eventstore.com/event-store-cloud).
+You can avoid deploying, configuring, and maintaining the EventStoreDB instance yourself by using [Event Store Cloud](https://www.eventstore.com/event-store-cloud).
 :::